heitor-sg5/Genome-Sequencing/README.md

 # Genome Sequencing Algorithms

 This repository contains implementations of key algorithms used in genome assembly and sequencing analysis.
-The focus is on graph-based approaches, particularly De Bruijn and Overlap graphs, which reconstruct sequences from k-mer reads, similar to data generated in real-world DNA sequencing experiments.
+The focus is on graph-based approaches, particularly de Bruijn and Overlap graphs, which reconstruct sequences from k-mer reads, similar to data generated in real-world DNA sequencing experiments.

 ---